bkorbsquare/Module-17-Challenge/README.md

 ## Credits

 Special thanks to my partner Laura Aviña for all her proofing and support (https://www.linkedin.com/in/laura-avina/).
+The emoji picker I used - https://github-emoji-picker.vercel.app/

 ## License